tmetsch/graph_stitcher/docs/algorithms.md

 algorithm for finding possible solutions uses a more [darwinism](https://en.wikipedia.org/wiki/Darwinism) based approach.
 Random candidates are created which are put into an initial population.
-Out of that initial population the best candidates survive, while the other die off.
+Out of that initial population the best candidates survive, while the others die off.
 A candidate is defined by it's genes.
 Whereby a gene set of a candidate represent it's individual stitches.